Table of Contents

 - Avoid comparing children’s artwork, or harsh criticism.

-If you enjoyed this pumpkin drawing tutorial, you might also be interested in our Apple drawing guide.
+If you enjoyed this pumpkin drawing tutorial, you might also be interested in learning how to draw a simple butterfly or our Apple drawing guide.
 Check it out and learn how you can add mindfulness to your drawing activities.

 You might also like: